rbjoergensen/docs.callofthevoid.dk/Readme.md

 Documentation based on markdown files purposefully written for this site and imported from git repositories.<br /><br />
 Work in progress...
 ## Todo
-- Add docs configuration to repositories to customize view
-- Fix casing for readme files in different formats
 - Refactor documentation so it doesn't look too shitty
 - Add yaml library for writing mkdocs.yml file instead of appending
 - Support categories in docs configuration